Kayli/logspub/dev-distributed-k8s.md

   - watches over your k8 environment and uses its current state to make decisions in milliseconds

 - operator framework https://operatorframework.io
-  - set of developer tools and Kubernetes components, that aid in Operator development and central management on a multi-tenant cluster
+  - set of developer tools and k8s components, that aid in operator development and central management on a multi-tenant cluster

 - capability levels https://operatorframework.io/operator-capabilities/